 1976 The Public Theater's New York Shakespeare Festival season (now known as Shakespeare in the Park) includes a John Pasquin-helmed Measure for Measure with Judith Light as Francisca, John Cazale as Angelo, Howard Rollins as Pompey, Sam Waterston as Vincentio, and Jay O. Sanders as Barnardine.
 The production opens at the Delacorte Theater where it runs through August 29.

 1981 An ad in Variety today accuses theatre critic John Simon of being "racist, anti-Semitic, misogynist, vicious, and derisive."
 Included in the ad/protest are excerpts from Simon's review of Richard III.
-Simon is quoted as writing in this review that an actress in the show "should never be cast as anything but an itinerant gefilte fish with a nervous condition."
-Three hundred artists, etc. have signed the protest, but none are prominent in the theatre industry at that time and, as the ad explains, many people wished to remain anonymous.
+Simon is quoted as writing in this review that an actor in the show "should never be cast as anything but an itinerant gefilte fish with a nervous condition."
+Three hundred artists sign the protest, but none are prominent in the theatre industry at that time and, as the ad explains, many people wished to remain anonymous.

 2000 Off-Off-Broadway reverses the Elizabethan tradition of casting all men including in females roles as the Queen's Company mounts an all-female Macbeth.
-The infamous Scottish Play will run its limited engagement at the Mint Space in midtown Manhattan.
+The infamous Scottish Play runs its limited engagement at the Mint Space in midtown Manhattan.